 - Preheat oven to 400°F. Line a sheet pan or baking dish with parchment for easy clean-up and to prevent fish from sticking.

-- Place salmon skin side down on sheet pan and sprinkle with salt and pepper.
+- Rinse salmon with cold water and pat dry with paper towel.
+Place salmon skin side down on sheet pan and sprinkle with salt and pepper.

 - Meanwhile, combine dressing ingredients in a small bowl.